 All of the EMBA classes are held at the GSU Buckhead Campus located in Tower Place 200 in the heart of Buckhead.

-EMBA candidates should possess a minimum of seven years of work experience post undergraduate degree, plus five years of managerial responsibilities.
+EMBA candidates should possess a minimum of six years of work experience post undergraduate degree, plus five years of managerial responsibilities (managing people, projects, or assets).
 Our students have superior track records, demonstrating a certain level of achievement and increased responsibility in their careers.
-In addition, our students have demonstrated the ability to handle executive-level responsibility.
+In addition, our students have demonstrated the ability to handle manager-level responsibility.
 The ability to perform well in a graduate business program is another criterion for our students.

 The EMBA admissions committee is looking for a diverse group of individuals to participate in each class.
 A variety of factors are taken into consideration, including work experience, management-level experience and ability to handle graduate-level work.
 In addition, prospective students are asked to participate in interviews with the director and assistant director.
 Students are carefully chosen for the contributions they will make to the overall educational process.
 Each student possesses a unique set of skills and experiences that collectively creates a quality learning environment.